 (E) Student Activities

 HKMU encourages student activities as an integral part of university life and an enjoyable means to enhance personal growth.
 To support the development of such activities, the University provides financial and other support to student-related activities through SAO.
-In addition to the HKMU Students’ Union, there are currently over 25 University recognized student societies.
+In addition to the HKMU Students’ Union, there are currently around 25 University recognized student societies.
 Students are encouraged to participate in a diverse range of activities, including sports, community service, academic seminars and cultural exchange programmes.

-(F) Counselling Services and Personal Development
+(F) Counselling and Development Services

 (G) Support for Students with Disabilities or Special Educational Needs